 Artist Harold Cohen initially used an external turtle to make drawings on the floor from his artificial intelligence painting programme Aaron (it travelled around the surface, drawing as it went), but he

 abandoned it […] because the turtle, being cute, drew attention during exhibitions from the artwork it was drawing (Stevens 1993).

 Neuronal Resonance and User Interface Technology.
-There's a brief abstract on the Programmers' Stone Yahoo group, but use my link to the original paper as the one in that post is dead.
+There was a brief abstract (somewhere) on the Programmers' Stone Yahoo group.